Local elections May 2nd

 SDC proposal

-The Parish Council's report of the Village Meeting in March that has been sent to SDC for inclusion in the Housing Committee meeting is
+The Parish Council's report of the Village Meeting last Thursday that has been sent to SDC for inclusion in the Housing Committee meeting is

 here